 The temporary weakening of the small muscles can look very natural.
 Patients are advised to have injections about three weeks before a major event so the effect is maximal but not “frozen looking”.

 The exact number and amount of Botox injections is individualised to each patient needs and clinical findings.
-All Botox injections are done by the oculoplastic surgeon.
-Also the Clinica London nurse does injections under the surgeon’s supervision.
+All Botox injections are done by the oculoplastic surgeon or the Clinica London nurse under the surgeon’s supervision.

 Other treatments for Crow’s feet